Effective WordPress SEO Strategies for Your Website

-Search Engine Optimization (SEO) is, in a nutshell, a method of making sure your site’s pages rank well in search engines such as Google.
+In a nutshell, Search Engine Optimization (SEO) is the process of improving your website to increase its visibility in popular search engines such as Google.
 It’s a popular topic, as well as a rabbit hole you could get lost down if you’re not careful.

 However, there are a few basic tactics you can use to make sure your content ranks well without too much effort.
 For example, choosing strong keywords, optimizing your permalinks, and even speeding up the time your site takes to load are all factors that can make a significant difference.

-This post will look at the topic of SEO, specifically as it relates to WordPress.
+This post will look at the topic ofspecifically.
 We’ll discuss whether the platform is good for SEO, then look into some specific features and plugins to help you improve your own site’s optimization.
 Let’s get started!

 Is WordPress Good for SEO?

-- WordPress installations are often super-quick to load, given their clean code and lean default setups.
-What’s more, many themes are also coded for optimized site speed.
+- Given its clean code and lean default setups, WordPress installations are often super-quick to load.
+What’s more, many WordPress themes are optimized for site speed.

-- The platform offers myriad structures for URLs, including the popular Pretty Permalinks option.
+- WordPress offers myriad structures for URLs, including the popular Pretty Permalinks option.

-- Since the code base is clean and logical, search engines can crawl information better, helping your content rank more highly.
+- Since the WordPress code base is clean and logical, search engines can crawl information more easily, helping your content rank higher.

 Basic WordPress SEO Features?